 Punta Espinoza (Fernandina Island)

 The afternoon is dedicated to exploring Fernandina, the youngest island in the archipelago.
 The complete absence of introduced animals is one its biggest draws, as Fernandina boasts a very unique environment with a very high density of marine iguanas.
-Other creatures found here include sea lions, Sally lightfoot crabs, hawks, penguins and flightless cormorants.
+Other Galapagos creatures found here include sea lions, Sally lightfoot crabs, hawks, penguins and flightless cormorants.

-Day 3 - Santa Cruz Islands
+Day 3 - Santa Cruz Island

 Puerto Ayora & the Charles Darwin Research Station